RETprojects/HuntTheWumpusMIPS/README.md

-# Hunt the Wumpus 🏹⌨️
+# Hunt the Wumpus 🏹⌨️:monster:
 This MIPS assembly language project is a version of the 1973 text-based adventure game [*Hunt the Wumpus*](https://en.wikipedia.org/wiki/Hunt_the_Wumpus), originally created by Gregory Yob.
 The premise of the game is that you are hunting a monster
 (the Wumpus) in a network of twenty caves (or “rooms”) using "crooked arrows" that can turn